 T H E B R A N D

 OPHINE is yoga-inspired jewelry and accessories, for a balanced, beautiful life.
-The talismans of transformation that make up OPHINE’s signature mantra bracelets and malas form the soul of the brand, while pretty periphery pieces including ravishing rings, relaxing eye pillows, and regal zodiac necklaces, form the heart.
+The talismans of transformation that include OPHINE’s signature Crystal Screw® mantra bracelets and minimal malas form the soul of the brand, while pretty periphery pieces including ravishing rings, relaxing eye pillows, and regal zodiac necklaces, form the heart.
 Each design is carefully crafted with love in Bali, Indonesia.
-Essentially very quality, handmade OPHINE adornment pulsates with incredible heart and soul – just like YOU.
+Essentially every quality, handmade OPHINE adornment pulsates with incredible heart and soul – just like YOU.

 T H E D E S I G N E R